pyriodic package#

 Plot histogram as radial bars on the polar axis.
 If data is None, uses circular data in self.circs.

-Parameters: - data: Optional dict[label] = array or a single array. - bins: Number of angular bins (default 36). - alpha: Transparency of bars.
+Parameters: - data: np.array - bins: Number of angular bins (default 36). - alpha: Transparency of bars.

 Add a legend to the plot.